tekktrik/CircuitPythonukiah/README.rst

 Configurable Settings
 ---------------------

-The CircuitPythonukiah currently has two configurable settings relating to "burnout".
+The CircuitPythonukiah currently has two configurable settings in a file named ``settings.py`` relating to candle "burnout".
 This setting controls the behavior of the device with respect to letting the LED candles go out after an amount of time to simulate the behavior of regular candles.
 This will also let you watch the CircuitPythonukiah fully light up the following night.
-If this setting is off, the candles will stay on until the next candle light, at which point another LED will turn on.
+If this setting is off, the candles will stay on until the next candle light, at which point another\
+LED will turn on.

 The ``BURNOUT`` variable turns this setting on/off.
 To this setting, change the line to either: